tingerrr/hydra/src/lib.typ

 /// - display (function): A function which receives the context and element to display
 /// - fallback-next (bool): Whether hydra should show the current element even if it's on top of the
 ///   current page.
-/// - binding (alignment): The binding direction if it should be considered, `none` if
+/// - binding (alignment, none): The binding direction if it should be considered, `none` if not.
-///   not.
-If the binding direction is set it'll be used to check for redundancy when an element is
+///   If the binding direction is set it'll be used to check for redundancy when an element is
 ///   visible on the last page.
 /// - paper (str): The paper size of the current page, used to calculate the top-margin.
 /// - page-size (length): The smaller page size of the current page, used to calculated the
 ///   top-margin.
 /// - top-margin (length): The top margin of the current page, used to check if the curren page has
 ///   an element on top.
+/// - anchor (label, none): The label to use for the anchor if `hydra` is used outside the header.
+///   If this is `none`, the anchor is not searched.
 /// - loc (location): The location to use for the callback, if this is not given hydra calls locate
 ///   internally, making the return value opaque.
 /// -> content